The Gospel of John

 • He doubled down on his denial when questioned again.
 (John 18:26-27, NLT) Passionate—but fundamentally flawed!

-Yes, Peter was all of those things we’ve said—there is no doubt about it—but passionate?
-You bet—imperfect, but passionate to the core!
+Yes, Peter bears guilt for all the things we have said—misguided, fearful, silent, weak, flawed, no doubt about it—but passionate?
+You bet!
+Imperfect, but passionate to the core!
 Perhaps that is why Jesus gave Peter so much public attention and placed him so prominently on his leadership team.
 Like the very flawed King David, Peter had a heart after God.

 God can use people like that.
 In fact, I suspect God prefers them over the perfect.
-Oh, and just a little hint: There are no perfect people, only those who think and act like they are.
+Oh, and just a little hint: There are no perfect people, only those who think they are.
 Of course, I am not excusing Peter’s imperfection; only explaining it.
 But I think the reason the Gospel writers included Peter’s gaffes with regularity was not to put him down as the dunderhead we often think he is, but to remind us that God uses imperfect people, especially the passionate ones!
+He certainly used Peter; he became the leading apostle of the early church, influenced Mark in writing the gospel, and author two very rich epistles.

-The goal of Bible study is not to gain greater knowledge of Scripture, or to grow spiritually, or to simply be able to check off that item on your daily list of things to do.
+SYNOPSIS: The goal of Bible study is not to gain greater knowledge of Scripture, grow spiritually, or simply be able to check off that item on your daily list of things to do.
 It is to know God and his Son, Jesus Christ.
-By “knowing” I am not referring to an intellectual event, but the intimate exchange of one’s life with the Almighty whereby love is deepened, obedience is practiced, and faith is expanded.
+By “knowing” I am not referring to an intellectual event, but the intimate exchange of one’s life with the Almighty whereby love is deepened, obedience is practiced, faith is expanded, and our life reflects Jesus to those who experience us.
 That is when searching the Scripture leads to eternal life.

 You search the Scriptures because you think they give you eternal life.
 But the Scriptures point to me!
 Yet you refuse to come to me to receive this life.

 I can think of no simpler yet more powerful practice for greater spiritual growth and intimacy with God than daily Bible study.
-The truth is, if you don’t have a regular quiet time with God—which would include not only reading, but also meditation and prayer—you will fail to thrive spiritually.
-It is a simple as that.
+The truth is if you don’t have a regular quiet time with God—which would include not only reading but also meditation and prayer—you will fail to thrive spiritually.
+It is as simple as that.

 There are far too many “Christians” who read the Bible little, if at all.
 That is an unfortunate blight on the modern church.
 Yet there is another segment of believers, much smaller, but in deeper spiritual danger, who have been lulled into a sort of spiritual smugness because they fancy themselves as “people of the Word” or because, as they happily proclaim, the church they attend really “teaches” the Word.

 Knowing the Bible isn’t enough.
 Satan knows the Bible as well as anyone.
 He can quote it at will.
 Daily reading and Scripture memory aren’t enough.
 Nicodemus (see John 3) had that down pat.
-Going to a church that teaches the Word verse-by-verse isn’t enough.
-There are people in those churches who are lost and don’t even know it.
+The Pharisees knew the scriptures backward and forward, yet rather than being closer to God, they were quite far from him.
+Going to a church that prides itself in teaching the Word verse-by-verse isn’t enough.
+There are people in those churches who have developed a false sense of true righteousness.

-Hearing, reading, and believing the Bible aren’t enough.
+Hearing, reading, and believing the Bible isn’t enough.
 Believing in Jesus is.
 Jesus said, “Whoever believes the Son has eternal life.”
 (John 3:36)

-The goal of Bible study is not to grain greater knowledge of Scripture, or to grow spiritually, or to simply be able to check off that item on your daily list of things to do.
+The goal of Bible study is not to gain greater knowledge of Scripture, grow spiritually, or simply be able to check off that item on your daily list of things to do.
 It is to know God and his Son, Jesus Christ.
 By “knowing” I am not referring to an intellectual event, but the intimate exchange of one’s life with the Almighty whereby love is deepened, obedience is practiced, and faith is expanded.

 That is when searching the Scripture leads to eternal life.

-Thrive: Offer this prayer today: Lord, may my study of your Word always lead me to greater intimacy, obedience and love.
+Take A Moment: Offer this prayer today: Lord, may my study of your Word always lead me to greater intimacy, obedience, and love.
 May I not simply grow more knowledgeable of the Bible—may I grow more knowledgeable of you.

-As you read through the four Gospels, it is hard to imagine that much more could be added to what Jesus did and said.
+SYNOPSIS: As you read through the four Gospels, it is hard to imagine that much more could be added to what Jesus did and said.
 I suppose the Holy Spirit limited the inspired thoughts and pens of these men in order to present to us only what our finite minds could absorb.
 But wait, there’s more!
-Day-by-day eternity will roll out the the never-ending story of the magnificence of the Lord Jesus Christ.
+Day-by-day eternity will reveal the never-ending story of the magnificence of the Lord Jesus Christ.
+So get ready to be continual and eternally surprised!

 Jesus also did many other things.
 If they were all written down, I suppose the whole world could not contain the books that would be written.